wboykinm/billmorris.io/blog/content/posts/2023-07-12_beautiful-summer/index.md

 When a tragedy hits somewhere in the world, and news reaches me, there's a natural inclination to grade its impact on me by its proximity.
 I don't know anyone from Tigray, I've never been to Fukushima.
 I note it and I move on; I educate myself and maybe I donate some money.
 This is a defense mechanism - I know there's only so much suffering I can let into my heart before it breaks under the strain.
 I have limits, honed by years of international development work and volunteering.

 But the corrolary of that defense mechanism is that close proximity _should have a greater impact on me._ It should move me, spur me to action.
+[The climate crisis](https://vtdigger.org/2023/07/12/vermonts-flooding-this-week-is-historic-what-role-did-climate-change-play/) is a multiplier, closing the distance between all of us and danger, in one way or another.
+The potential for tragedy comes closer, and we feel it enter our perimeter.

 But today, Montpelier might as well be Port au Prince.
 It feels as much a world away from the tranquility and protection of Burlington, only 40 miles distant.